- Water Resources

-For questions and registration, call Amy Barber at (336) 222-5091 or email us!
-Registration is preferred, but not required.
-Save time at check-in by printing, signing and bringing this waiver to check-in.
+Register by Wednesday, May 10 to be guaranteed a t-shirt.
+For questions, call or text Amy Barber at (336)309-1684 or email us!
+Save time at check-in by printing, signing and bringing this waiver to the event.

 Get hiking on local trails in Burlington and around Alamance County!
 These free, small-group guided hikes take place on natural surface trails, often new creeks, streams, rivers or lakes.
 Hikes are generally 2-3 miles long.
 All ages are welcome, but minors must be accompanied by an adult.
 View the current hike schedule and register now.

 Burlington Recreation & Parks provides many opportunities for guided and facilitated kayaking programs on City lakes.
 Programs include Intro Classes, Meet-Up Paddles, Sunset Paddles, and Lake Cleanups.
 View all the kayaking programs and schedule now.